Expert Advice

 The Pulitzer Prize-winning composer, Gian Carlo Menotti, started the festival after visiting the Festival Dei Due Mondi in Spoleto, Italy.
 This fun event showcases performances that all ages can appreciate.
 Churches, gardens, theaters and open spaces serve as the backdrop for the 17-day event.

-I love the mild fall in the South and, I chuckle when my husband tells stories of shoveling the driveway to leave for work when he lived in Wisconsin.
+I love the mild fall in the South; I chuckle when my husband tells stories of shoveling the driveway to leave for work when he lived in Wisconsin.
 He traded his snow skis in for water skis shortly after moving to South Carolina and never looked back.

 I can even recall enjoying pumpkin patches and Halloween in shorts.

-The first 1,500 people are guaranteed to get candy from the local businesses handing it out.
+The first visitors are guaranteed to get candy from the local businesses handing it out.

 Insider tip: Come dressed as a family for the opportunity to win a prize.